 Computational thinking (CT) is an organized way of thinking that helps children communicate step-by-step how to solve a problem or complete a goal.
 CT skills can help build children’s executive function and growth mindset and support their coding and computer programming learning later on.
-Yet little is known about how early childhood teachers can integrate support for children’s CT learning into activities.
+Yet, as a field, we are still learning about how early childhood teachers can integrate support for children’s CT learning into activities.

 EDC and WGBH are designing, piloting, and examining an approach to using children’s stories—featuring repetitive, predictable patterns—to support preschoolers in applying the core ideas of CT while developing their narrative skills.
 Working with children and teachers in urban preschools, the team is conducting formative research on a learning intervention titled The Story Emporium, which blends digital technology, whole-group activities, and small-group activities to foster computational literacy (CL).